goomcoom/vuex-module-maker/readme.md

 ### Template

 A module is created from a template object with instructions, state, getters, mutations, actions and modules properties.
-All the properties of the template except for the instructions are added to the module as is – passing a already generated module into the module maker should return an exact replica.
+All the properties of the template except for the instructions are added to the module as is – passing an already generated module into the module maker should return a replica.
 The module properties that are added from the template's state, getters, mutations, modules properties take precedence over any of the properties generated from instructions, for example if a getter is created from an instruction and another getter is defined in the template's getters objects with the same name, the latter will be in the generated module.